This is the best nuts and seeds carb chart that will help you decide the best nuts and seeds to eat and which to avoid.

 Nuts and seeds are keto, especially if you snack on high-protein low-carb nuts.
 You must control how many you eat each day as part of reducing your carb intake.
 How many carbs per day you enjoy will depend on whether you are following a keto diet or a low-carb diet.
 The macro calculator will help you decide.

 When you first start living low carb, I bet you were excited to learn we can snack on nuts and seeds again.
 We no longer count calories and we no longer fear high-fat foods.
 In fact, increasing our healthy fats are encouraged.

 Health benefits of nuts and seeds

 When you eat this way, you enjoy numerous health benefits such as stable blood sugar levels, improved cholesterol profile, lowered rates of heart disease, and a reduction in weight gain.

-But many people slip up by overindulging on nuts and then realise their weight loss has stopped and wonder why.
+But, that's only true if you eat the best nuts and enjoy them in the right proportions.
+Many people slip up by overindulging on nuts and then realise their weight loss has stopped and wonder why.
 They never make the connection between nuts and the slow creep of carbs back into their diet.
 Why is that?